adriangalilea/vercel-killswitch/README.md

 ## What
 Creates an /api/pause webhook in your Next.js App router Vercel hosted site:
 `https://your-project-url.whatever/api/pause`
-If it receives the (spend management post payload message)[https://vercel.com/docs/accounts/spend-management#spend-amount], your project will automatically pause.
+If it receives the [spend management post payload message](https://vercel.com/docs/accounts/spend-management#spend-amount), your project will automatically pause.

 # ⚠️Caution
 I have **tested only in postman** and my project was paused successfully several times, and while I think this works, there might be unknown circumstances in which it doesn't: